schumadi/schumadi-schumadi.github.io/README.md

 ![Beeswarm plot of features affecting superhost status](beeswarm-superhost.png)

 According to the model the superhost status is achievable by high review scores ratings, a good response rate and by a high number of reviews per month.
 Of course you need to be a host for some time to become a superhost.
 We can see that the relevant features indeed fit to AirBnB's explaination very well.

+To sum up, we have learned that among other things it needs good ratings and to be responsive to receive the superhost status - as AirBnB states on their website.
+Next to some amneties good ratings are the stuff that separate superhosts from usual hosts.
+Superhost offers can be found in the full price range, i.e. superhost does not mean super expensive.

+And now it's your turn to find out more interesting things about AirBnB...

 [hosts]: hosts.jpg "airbnb host Yoshiko https://www.flickr.com/photos/tobin/14188971889 Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0)"